 Once all of your fairy knots are gone, the real fun can begin—giving your curls a whole lot of TLC to help them stay fairy knot-free in the future.

-Take a look at some of our top tips & for keeping fairy knots at bay with our favorite hair care techniques:
+Take a look at some of our top tips & for keeping curly hair knots at bay with our favorite hair care techniques:

 Apply a Pre-Shampoo Treatment